Back to Blog

 Data Protection Policy

 Add explicit sections on automated decision-making, data retention schedules, and third-party processor lists.
 If you use AI in any capacity, include a dedicated sub-section on algorithmic transparency and human oversight.
-For a step-by-step guide to building these policies from scratch, see our GDPR policy templates guide.
+For a step-by-step guide to building these policies from scratch, see our essential GDPR policies guide.

 Privacy Notice